prof-rossetti/georgetown-opim-557-201710/notes/software/apis.md

 ### Response Formats

-The most common format for API response data is `JSON`, but some APIs alternatively or additionally provide response data in `XML` or `CSV` format.
+The most common format for API response data is JSON, but some APIs alternatively or additionally provide response data in XML or CSV format.

 Example CSV: